NikitaZ/crescente/README.txt

 Also h2/bin/h2.sh starts admin console to which we can connect with a browser to it (at 8182?).

 Q: should we use 'cargo' maven plugin to deploy application via maven? see tutorial examples (topmost pom file)

+Books:
+- this one has been republished recently with Jakarta EE 10 in mind!
+Some comments refer to this book as "JSF and Java EE8" book.

+The Definitive Guide to Jakarta Faces in Jakarta EE 10: Building Java-Based Enterprise Web Applications cover
+Author(s): Bauke Scholtz, Arjan Tijms

+Next one looks promising, haven't looked at it yet.
+- Definitive Guide to Security in Jakarta EE - Securing Java-based Enterprise Applications with Jakarta Security, Authorization, Authentication and More cover
+Author(s): Arjan Tijms, Teo Bais, Werner Keil
+Publisher: Springer, Year: 2022

+I also love "Mastering EJB 3(?)" book but its last edition has been published quite a long time ago.